-Figure 13: Transmit/receive array (MultiSegmentMTUs)
+Figure 13: Transmit/Receive array (MultiSegmentMTU)

-First, the messages must be split into segments.
+The messages must first be split into segments.
 As in the default configuration, it is important for each sequence to begin with a control byte.
 The free bits in the MTU at the end of a message are filled with data from the following message, however.
 With this option, the "nextCBPos" bit is always set if payload data is transferred after the control byte.

-MTU = 7 bytes $\rightarrow$ Max. segment length = 6 bytes
+MTU = 7 bytes \rightarrow Max. segment length = 6 bytes